 Colored acrylic paint of your choice

-Clear clay glaze (optional for a super durable finish)
+Clear clay glaze – Optional for a super durable finish

-Follow the clay packet instructions for preheating the oven and start by rolling some of the polymer clay into a ball.
+Step 1 – Follow the clay packet instructions for preheating the oven and start by rolling some of the polymer clay into a ball.

 On a sheet of greaseproof paper roll this out with the rolling pin until it’s roughly

-Make a hole near the top using a pencil, pushing it right through.
+Step 3 – Make a hole near the top using a pencil, pushing it right through.

-Transfer the greaseproof paper onto a baking tray.
+Step 4 – Transfer the greaseproof paper onto a baking tray.
 This way you don’t have to lift the clay itself up and risk misshaping it.

-Make a geometric shape in the corner of the clay, blanking out anything you don’t want colored by covering it with tape.
+Step 5 – Make a geometric shape in the corner of the clay, blanking out anything you don’t want colored by covering it with tape.

 Once totally dry, use a paintbrush and ink to splatter black all over the white.
-Leave this to dry completely.

 Step 7 – Remove the tape to reveal the speckled white shape and then repeat with more tape to create a triangular shape overlapping the white speckled area.

-Use this as a guide to paint on the color you want in acrylic paint.
-Do a few lights coats and leave to dry fully.
+Step 8 – Do a few lights coats and leave to dry fully.
 When it’s dry glaze the area to seal and give a luxurious shine.